Do I Need Planning Permission?

 How This Tool Fits Into The Wider Planning Process

 Use it to narrow the question, then move into project guides, local authority pages or formal confirmation if the scheme is close to a limit.
-The route can differ by country, especially once Scotland or Wales are involved.
+The tool should help you spend money in the right order, not tempt you to stop checking too early.

 FAQ Pages Worth Opening After The Tool